Have you ever tried to assemble IKEA furniture without the instruction manual?

 And when your team is working on a complicated process, a visual representation can help you keep it all organized.

-In the project plan example below, they used a flowchart to work through their productivity plan.
+In the project plan example above, they used a flowchart to work through their productivity plan.

 This approach allowed the designers to show how each step was related, and how it affected the other steps.
 If they would have just listed all of that information, the relationships between all of it would be lost.